oomlout/oomlout_oomp_builder/parts/hardware_bearing_MR_series_MR128_size_8_mm_id_12_mm_od_3.5_mm_depth/readme.md

-# Hardware Bearing Mr Series Mr128 Size 8 mm Id 12 mm Od 3.5 mm Depth
+# Hardware Bearing Mr Series Mr128 Size 8 mm ID 12 mm OD 3.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base